Sino-Huang/Brittleness_of_LRS/readme.md

 - Raw training data can be downloaded from [Atari Grand Challenge dataset](http://atarigrandchallenge.com/data).
 - Sentence embedding encoders that we used in this project are from Huggingface platform
+- `data/video-clip-annotations.txt` contains the annotation data which was used to train non-simulated LRS model.
+The data was from ["IJCAI 2019 paper Using Natural Language for Reward Shaping in Reinforcement Learning."](https://github.com/prasoongoyal/rl-learn)